MelaniePospisil/DiffMap/README.md

 ![example plots](./example_diffmap_readme.png)

-Diffusion Maps is a Julia module for dimension reduction using the Diffusion Maps algorithm.
+Diffusion Maps is a Julia package for dimension reduction using the Diffusion Maps algorithm.
 It provides a simple and efficient way to reduce the dimensionality of high-dimensional data while preserving the underlying structure.
+It is built on the MultivariateStats interface, providing the necessary functions such as fit, projection, predict, and reconstruct.

-This module is part of a bachelor's thesis at TU Munich.
+This module is part of a bachelor's thesis at the Technical University of Munich.